nullptrT/liblogcpp/README.md

 * Colorized output
 * Later on: A global channel logger, also usable via `operator<<`

+## License:

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+* Copyright (C) 2015 Linux Gruppe IRB, TU Dortmund <linux@irb.cs.tu-dortmund.de>
+* Copyright (C) 2015 Sebastian Lau <lauseb644@gmail.com>

 ## Building

 You can simply build this with: